Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Introduction

 Optimized PSPS formulations provide the groundwork for explicitly considering fairness when making line de-energization decisions.
 Fairness is an increasingly studied topic in many fields, such as artificial intelligence~\cite{richardson2021} and wireless spectrum allocation~\cite{peng2006}, as well as in other power systems applications, e.g., energy storage~\cite{tarekegne2021}, distribution network reconfiguration~\cite{hettle2021}, transmission loss allocation~\cite{exposito2000}, and tariff design~\cite{kahn2021}.
 However, incorporating notions of fairness into PSPS decision-making introduces modeling, algorithmic, and computational challenges.

 From a modeling perspective, there are many possible fairness metrics~\cite{gupta2020} and the temporal scale is also important (e.g., should one consider power outages over an hour, the course of a day, a wildfire season, or over many seasons?).
-In this exploratory work, we focus on fairness in load shedding per bus over the most severe period of a wildfire season.
-Additionally, we should avoid perverse incentives that, for instance, promote unnecessary load shedding.
+In this exploratory work, we focus on fairness in load shedding per bus.
+While our proposed framework is more general, our numerical studies focus on the most severe period of a wildfire season.
+We should also avoid perverse incentives that, e.g., promote unnecessary load shedding.
 To address these modeling challenges, we focus on a selected subset of methods for promoting more fair de-energization decisions.

 From an algorithmic perspective, many plausible methods for promoting fairness depend on both historical and future de-energization decisions.
 These features introduce multiple time dependencies and the need to address uncertainties from fluctuations in future wildfire risks and load demands.
-Taking inspiration from model predictive control approaches \cite{mayne2014model}, we therefore propose a rolling optimization framework that produces daily decisions for line de-energizations informed by the past load shedding at each location along with forecasts for the next day of wildfire risks and load demands.
+We propose a rolling optimization framework that produces daily decisions for line de-energizations informed by the past load shedding at each location along with forecasts for the next day of wildfire risks and load demands.
 This framework chooses line de-energizations to simultaneously improve upon a fairness metric while minimizing wildfire ignition risks and system-wide load shedding.
 After implementing the de-energization decisions and observing the results, the framework rolls forward to determine the decisions for the next day.
 This framework thus addresses both time dependencies and forecast uncertainties.